Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Cannes view from aboveViewing the sweeping bay of Cannes from above

-It is also much more: a charming old quarter, Le Suquet, which towers above the city; delightful and affordable restaurants; a sweeping sea walk; delightful islands 15 minutes from shore – and a very unpretentious vibe (which undoubtedly disappears when the festival rolls around), even along the marina and its sleek seagoing vessels.
+It is also much more: a charming old quarter, Le Suquet, which towers above the city; delightful and affordable restaurants; a sweeping sea walk; gorgeous islands 15 minutes from shore – and despite the sleek seagoing vessels, a very unpretentious vibe (which undoubtedly disappears when the festival rolls around).

 Old town of Cannes in southern FranceCannes old town and its narrow streets